diku-dk/futhark/docs/man/futhark-test.rst

 (except those that have specified ``compiled``), although this can be changed with command-line options to ``futhark-test``.

+Tuple syntax is not supported when specifying input and output values.
+Instead, you can write an N-tuple as its constituent N values.
+Beware of syntax errors in the values - the errors reported by ``futhark-test`` are very poor.

 For many usage examples, see the ``data/tests`` directory in the Futhark source directory.
 A simple example can be found in ``EXAMPLES`` below.